Top 10 Water Parameters to Measure for Quality Cannabis Growth

 Grow Flow Offers Water Testing and Reverse Osmosis Systems

 To know where your water stands, it’s best to start with a water test.
-Professionals at Grow Flow, powered by Culligan Water of Kansas City, can offer water tests for your growhouse to assess the quality of water you are using.
+Professionals at Grow Flow, can offer water tests for your growhouse to assess the quality of water you are using.
 For many of the above water proponents, a reverse osmosis filter will remove unwanted materials from your water.
 With reverse osmosis water, you’ll be set with pure water that you can add your own nutrients as needed.
 Interested in a water test or learning more about a reverse osmosis system?
 Contact us today!